Using Financial Ratios

 How can you measure the success of your business?
 Financial ratios can objectively tell you the story of your business.
-Learning how to analyze your financial statements and calculating financial ratios comes first.
+Learning how to analyze your financial statements and calculate financial ratios comes first.
 There are a variety of financial ratios to consider for your business.
 We previously wrote about each of the four main categories of financial ratios.
 These categories are efficiency, solvency, profitability, and liquidity ratios.

 1. Determine which ratios are relevant